dylan/gameofcyvasse/_includes/rules.md

   : A forest tile diminishes a unit's maximum range by one upon entering it.
 For example: If a light horse, which has a range of three, enters a forest on it's first move, it may now only move one more space.

 Grass x 14 (jade, green)
-  : Grass does not hinder hinder or improve any unit's abilities.
+  : Grass does not hinder or improve any unit's abilities.

 Fortress x 1
   : A fortress is a tile that provides an occupying unit salvation.
 If a unit is occupying a fortress and is attacked and would normally be taken, it is instead left in play and the fortress is 'ruined' in it's stead.
 A ruined fortress cannot be used again in this manner.